 Impossible to talk about RPGs and not mention Dragon Quest, otherwise known as Dragon Warrior thanks to Enix-as-was’s rubbish localisation efforts.
 Yet another seminal Square Enix series, this one is distinguished by the artistic stylings of Dragon Ball Z creator Akira Toriyama – not to mention an almost static core creative team led by Yuji Horii.
 Unforgivingly old school and satisfyingly cohesive without becoming stale, the available series to date may have hit its peak with Dragon Quest 9 as the next entry turned into a Japan-exclusive MMO.
-Luckily, Dragon Quest 11 is on the cards for 3DS and PS4 this year – in Japan anyway – and perhaps recent 3DS re-release of Dragon Quest 8 did well enough to inspire Square Enix to bring this new one over.
+Luckily, Dragon Quest 11 is coming west in 2018.
 In the meantime, Dragon Quest-branded Minecraft-clones and Dynasty Warriors spin-offs will have to do.

 Not the first MMORPG on the market nor even the most financially successful, but no other online RPG ever caused such as craze as Sony Online Entertainment’s EverQuest.
 Still going strong 15 years and 20 expansions later, Everquest became synonymous with online addiction, earning itself the well-deserved nickname “EverCrack”.
 It inspired numerous player meetups, millions of cosplayers, and even led to real-world, offline relationships.
 Its successor EverQuest 2 accomplished all of this and more when it returned players to Norrath 500 years after The Planes of Power storyline.